gerald-b/domaincheck/readme.md

 # domaincheck
-find free german domains with 2 or the chars
+find free german domains with 2 or 3 chars